 NOTE: Not all foods are suited for everyone.
 Food allergies or intolerance, digestibility, cost, availability, preparation time, and taste are all considerations.
 If there are concerns, see a licensed health care professional trained in nutrition.
 However, the following foods can, as the old saying goes, ‘add years to your life and life to your years’.

 Fruit is Mother Nature’s best healing and cleansing food, and is healthy any time of year, even if it’s not seasonal.
 Beneficial properties of fresh fruit include a high concentration of electrolytes, antioxidants, vitamins, fiber, live enzymes, structured (easily absorbed) water, flavonoids and polyphenols.
-They’re also among the most easily digested foods.
+They’re also among the most easily digested foods, and are easily burned sources of fuel.

 Remember this: physics tells us our bodies are primarily energetic and electrical in nature, and fruits are by far the most ‘electric’ of all foods.